Little boy on the couch with his dad

 Where to next?

-• We are looking at further prospective validation of the newborn screening in 100,000 infants in Australia to collect evidence required for it to be added to the standard of care newborn screening nationally.
+• We aim to further validate newborn screening in 100,000 infants in Australia, to collect the evidence needed for it to be added to the national standard of care.

 • We are working with scientists at Research Triangle Institute International and its Early Check program in North Carolina to further validate the newborn screening test prospectively and ensure the results can be replicated.